Artem-grif/gitProgect/readme.md

-# Git and GitHub Course
+# Crash course for Lenivec in work

 Crash course for Lenivec in work